 Someone under the influence of cannabis may have bloodshot eyes and droopy eyelids.
-They are likely to have delayed, slurred or slowed speech, fits of giggles, euphoria and appear relaxed.
+They are likely to have delayed, slurred or slowed speech.
+Likwise, they may have fits of giggles, euphoria and appear relaxed.
 The biggest danger with cannabis is that the THC content of the drug comes in varying strengths and is psychoactive.
-THC can trigger the onset of mental health problems and sometimes these cannot be reversed by simply quitting the drug.
+So THC can trigger the onset of mental health problems and sometimes these cannot be reversed by simply quitting the drug.

 Blow, Coke, White, Charlie, Snow, Sniff, Powder, White, C, Freebase, Ching, Chang

 Cocaine is a Class A drug and a powerful stimulant that comes in a white powdered form and also in an off-white rock form.
 The powdered form is most commonly used and is usually snorted through a straw or rolled banknote.